cloud-native-toolkit/terraform-tools-sealed-secrets/README.md

 More information on sealed secrets can be found here - https://github.com/bitnami-labs/sealed-secrets

+## ⚠️ Rate limit warning

+This module pulls sealed-secret images from Docker Hub, which uses per-IP rate limiting.
+For anonymous users, this is rate-limited to 100 image pulls every 6 hours.
+For non-anonymous users with free accounts, this is limited to 200 pulls per IP.
+For enterprise accounts, this is unlimited.

+More details for Docker rate limiting available at https://docs.docker.com/docker-hub/download-rate-limit/

+For non-anonymous usage, you have to use [authenticated pulls](https://docs.docker.com/docker-hub/download-rate-limit/#how-do-i-authenticate-pull-requests).
+More details on creating image pull secrets at https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/

 ## Software dependencies

 The module depends on the following software components: